Money isn’t everything – Graeme Hall Nature Sanctuary is not looking at near future but generations ahead, will RAMSAR wetland become another B’town?

 ?As to the future of private stewardship of Barbados’ Natural Heritage at Graeme Hall, it is beyond the ability of one man or family to be responsible for a landmark visitor park and conservation legacy for the next 300 years for the people of Barbados.
 Only Government and non-governmental organisations (NGO’s) can do that.?

-Sanctuary officials have made it no secret that the surrounding lands at Graeme Hall should be preserved as , and that the Sanctuary should belong to Barbadians in perpetuity.
+Sanctuary officials have made it no secret that the surrounding lands at Graeme Hall should be preserved as a nationally protected Park, and that the Sanctuary should belong to Barbadians in perpetuity.

 Heaslet was reflective. ?In our minds these are the important issues, but we have not had much substantive discussion with government officials about them.
 This is only about the Sanctuary and Graeme Hall Watershed lands ? the fact of the matter is that more money invested inside the Sanctuary will not reverse external environmental problems that are degrading the wetland, and future ownership of the Sanctuary should be resolved.?